-7.2.1 ICPE (Classified Facilities for Environmental Protection) regulation

-All the Company's logistics hubs are authorised according to the ICPE regulation in respect of loss prevention in warehouses, where this is warranted by the size of this facility and the nature of the materials that are stored there.
-The Company takes a careful approach to compliance with this regulation, which is of paramount importance in its business sector.
+7.2.1 ICPE (Classified Facilities for Environmental Protection) regulation compliance with this regulation, which is of paramount importance in its business sector.
 The Company works with a specialised firm of engineering consultants to compile the application, in conjunction with and on behalf of the tenant, and attends preparatory meetings until the prefectoral order is handed down in the tenant's name.